inlacou/IrisRatingBar/README.md

 * *editable*: If true, value can be modified by user.
 * *singleSelection*: If true, only one icon at most will be active at any time.
 * *icons*: actual icons to use.

-//TODO add some gifs and maybe some examples more.